-Mt Maroon is the perfect choice for sunrise because you get 360° views of the Scenic Rim and Mt Barney is right next to you.
-But it’s a tough climb to the top with a very steep climb at the start and then an exposed rock scramble half way.
+Mt Maroon is the perfect choice for sunrise, as you get a 360° view of the Scenic Rim and Mt Barney is right next to you.
+But it’s a tough climb to the top with a very steep climb at the start and then an exposed rock scramble halfway.

 The ascent in the dark is tricky so you’ll need a good headlamp and sound navigational and rock scrambling skills.